zuiaijj/learngit/readme.txt

-Git is a free software
+Git is a free software distributed under the GPL
-Git is a version control system
+Git is a distributed version sysytem
-This is make for test
-:)
-change 1
-change 2 is for mail
-change 3